tmgthb/Autonomous-Agents/README.md

 [Are You Listening to Me?
 Fine-Tuning Chatbots for Empathetic Dialogue](http://arxiv.org/abs/2507.02537v1)

-- Fine-Tuning Chatbots for Empathetic Dialogue: introduces an approach to evaluate LLMs for empathetic dialogue using an Expert-Curated Dataset (Base empathetic conversations), Large Language Models (LLMs) (Generate/extend dialogue), Prompt Engineering (Guide LLM behavior), VADER Tool (Quantify emotional energy), and Expert Evaluator (Assess empathy quality).
+- Fine-Tuning Chatbots for Empathetic Dialogue: introduces an approach to evaluate LLMs for empathetic dialogue using an Expert-Curated Dataset (Base empathetic conversations), LLMs (Generate/extend dialogue), Prompt Engineering (Guide LLM behavior), VADER Tool (Quantify emotional energy), and Expert Evaluator (Assess empathy quality).
 - The approach involves creating baseline empathetic conversations, using prompt engineering to guide LLMs (ChatGPT and Gemini) to extend or generate similar dialogues, and evaluating the results via automated sentiment analysis and human expert assessment.
 - This methodology highlights the importance of combining quantitative lexical analysis with qualitative human evaluation to assess the nuanced quality of empathetic listening in LLM-generated conversations.